fstab/docker-go/README.md

 Run from Docker Hub
 -------------------

-The [fstab/go](https://registry.hub.docker.com/u/fstab/go) image contains a [go](https://golang.org) build environment and can be used to compile and run [go](https://golang.org) applications in a Linux container.
+The [fstab/go](https://registry.hub.docker.com/u/fstab/go) image contains a [go](https://golang.org) build environment and can be used to compile, run, and test [go](https://golang.org) applications in a Linux container.

 If the `GOPATH` environment variable is set correctly on the host system, [fstab/go](https://registry.hub.docker.com/u/fstab/go) can be run as follows: